issessions/File-Based-Challenge-Dev/readme.md

 	3. https://github.com/PlatyPew/picoctf-2018-writeup
 	4. https://github.com/csivitu/ctf-challenges
 2. Organize your challenge in accordance with the directory structure described in the **General Organization** section.
-3. Go back to the root of the file-based challenges repository and run the **build.py** script against your challenge directory with the `make` flag.
+3. Go back to the root of the file-based challenges repository and run the `build.py` script.
 For example:
 ```
 ./build.py make 01-WEB/0x00-ConnorsCornucopia/
 ```
-8. Check if build.py produced any errors.
+8. Check if `build.py` produced any errors.
 The output should look like this:

 ![build-py-output.png](readme-images/build-py-output.png)

 9. If there are no errors, you are ready to deploy the challenge to CTFd.
 Note this does not mean the challenge’s logic is sound, only that it builds correctly.
 Challenge logic will be verified in the testing phase.

-**What did build.py do?**
+**What did `build.py` do?**

 You will notice that two files have been created in each challenge directory:
 1. **challenge.yml**: this is CTFd standard deployment file.
 We do not create directly but generate it programmatically because it requires us to write instructions and hints in HTML inside a YAML file which is very cumbersome and unrealistic for challenges with a long set of instructions.